GenesysCloudBlueprints/wfm-hris-blueprint/blueprint/index.md

 ## Solution architecture

 This solution is based on Architect flows, which Genesys Cloud workforce management starts.
 The flows use data actions to get or modify HRIS data.
-You can also build additional logic in the flows to manipulate HRIS data however you like.
+You can also build additional logic in the flows to manipulate HRIS data according to your needs.

-Data actions use credentials that are stored in the integration's configuration to get authorization from the HRIS to access the specified route of the HRIS JSON REST API endpoint.
+Credentials stored in the integration's configuration are used to authorize data actions to access the specified route of the HRIS JSON REST API endpoint.

 ### Example Architect flows

-The integration provides the following example Architect flows:
+The integration provides the following examples of Architect flows:

 * [HRIS-Get-Agents flow](#hris-get-agents-flow "Goes to the HRIS-Get-Agents flow section")
 * [HRIS-Get-Timeoff-Types flow](#hris-get-timeoff-types-flow "Goes to the HRIS-Get-Timeoff-Types section")